Best General Liability Insurance Companies for Small Businesses in Pennsylvania

 Optimize your payment and coverage structure

 Your coverage should match your actual liability exposure and any requirements from clients or landlords.
-Understanding your exposure helps you choose the right limits, deductibles and coverage terms.
+Match your exposure to the right limits, deductibles and coverage terms from the start.

 Ask yourself:

-• Do Pittsburgh contracts or Philadelphia leases require specific limits or additional insured endorsements?
+• Do Pittsburgh contracts or Philadelphia leases require certain limits or additional insured endorsements?

 • Does your business manufacture products, install systems or deliver goods that could cause injury after the work is complete?

-• Does your business operate seasonally, like a Scranton landscaping company or Erie pool service, and would coverage that matches your active months make more sense than a year-round policy?
+• Does your business operate seasonally, like a Scranton landscaping company or Erie pool service?
+Coverage matched to your active months could work better than a year-round policy.

-• Can you handle small claims out of pocket, which would allow higher deductibles to lower your premiums?
+• Can you handle small claims out of pocket?
+If so, higher deductibles could lower your premiums.

 2. 2